SnigdhaAthaiya/DFAS/README.md

  ## Downloading and Building the Tool

  The tool is a Maven Project.
 It can be built using the command-line or can be imported as an Eclipse project, and then built using the Maven tool in Eclipse.
 For both the methods, [Maven](https://maven.apache.org/install.html) should be installed on your system.
 To begin with, clone the tool or download the source.
-We will call the directory *DFAS\AsyncDataAnalyzer\AsyncDataAnayzer* as the root directory.
+We will call the directory *DFAS/AsyncDataAnalyzer/AsyncDataAnayzer* as the root directory.

  ### Building the Tool Using Command-Line